Ella McFadyen's love of pittwater:

 While the family lived in Five Dock her two brothers were born as was another sister, while her youngest sister was born at Point Clare, Brisbane Water, in 1904, when the family moved there for a short time.

 Her father was a businessman and did a far amount of travel as part of his job with photos which show some of the places, and buildings, he visited among the collection Ella McFadyen images held by the State Library of New South Wales.
+In her 1972 interview Ella describes going with her father in a motor car from Kempsey to Grafton for a trip (his work) and being the first to do so.
+[3.]
 A bit about him:

 Ella's Father’s photo from: The Produce Trade of Sydney.—Some Views of Sussex-street.
 (1903, August 12).
 Australian Town and Country Journal (Sydney, NSW : 1870 - 1907), p.
 32. Retrieved from http://nla.gov.au/nla.news-article71484758